wp-plugins/email-before-download/readme.txt

 == Changelog ==

 =3.3=
-* Updated to be compatible with CF7 Version x.x
+* Updated to be compatible with Contact Form Version 3.9

 = 3.2.9 =
 * Fixed issues related to a recent release of Contact Form 7 version 3.9